Good Sports: Meet an Athlete, Teacher and Coach that does it all

 HANFORD, Calif.
-(KFSN) -- Alan Perryman is the former Lemoore High standout turned Hanford West head coach who just finished his first year at the helm.
+(KFSN) -- Allen Perryman is the former Lemoore High standout turned Hanford West head coach who just finished his first year at the helm.

 "First off, I have my teaching job.
 So I'm here from 7:30 a.m. to 3:40 p.m.," Perryman said.
 "Monday, Tuesday, Wednesday I have class for my credential program from 5 p.m. - 9 p.m."